If you have a problem with glue coming up between vinyl tiles when you lay them, I have a couple of solutions.

 When that happens, the best thing to do is let the glue dry for a day or two, then scrub away the glue with ammonia.
 Ammonia does a nice job of removing the glue.
 Spot clean it, rather than soaking the whole floor.
 You don’t want to disturb the adhesive under the tiles, after all.
 You can use a scouring pad if you need a little more cleaning power.
 Wear cleaning gloves when you work with ammonia.

-After you do that, you’ll have a nice looking new floor that didn’t cost a lot.
+After you clean up the glue, you’ll have a nice looking new floor that didn’t cost a lot.
 That’s the whole idea with peel and stick vinyl, after all.

 More vinyl tile tips